nipsysdev/Ethos/README.md

 ### [@ethos/lib](./packages/lib/)

-The core TypeScript library containing all the logic for crawling, storage access, and analysis.
+The core TypeScript library containing all the logic for crawling, storage access, and running analysis strategies.

 This library is intended to be used by network nodes to perform all operations.

+It also features a CLI for testing purposes.

 See the [library README](./packages/lib/README.md) for detailed documentation.